Built android apps with JavaScript, HTML and CSS based on Node JS

 |__package.json

-let’s install androidjs
+let’s install androidjs to our app

 get back to app’s directory